harleypig/loginfiles/README.md

 ### su

 * su user
-  * interactive
-  * non-login

 This method (partially?) preserves the calling environment.
 The `harleypig` at the end means we're still in the calling users home directory.

     $ su testloginfiles
     Password: